-Shesterkin makes 27 saves, first NHL shutout, Rangers 3-0
+Shesterkin gets first NHL shutout, Rangers beat Devils 3-0

 The teams will play again on Thursday and Saturday in New York and return to New Jersey on Sunday for the final game of their eight-game regular-season series.
 The Rangers lead the series 3-2, having won the last three in New Jersey.

+“If you don’t score goals, you can’t win a game,” Hischier said.
+“We got into our heads during a game.
+We had some opportunities and goalie played well.
+But at the end of the day we got to get guys there and we’ve got to get pucks there and try to get one of those dirty goals.
+We were close a couple of times.
+Obviously, it’s frustrating to not get one in.”

-SIEGENTHAL DEBUT
+SIEGENTHALER’S DEBUT

 Defenseman Jonas Siegenthaler made his debut for the Devils.
 He was acquired on Sunday in a deal with Washington.
 The Swiss native was paired with Will Butcher and played 15:45.